 Additionally, parental consent is required

-that he believes the changes “strike the right balance between protecting innovation that will provide rich and engaging content for children, and ensuring that parents are informed and involved in their children’s online activities.”
+, FTC Chairman Jon Leibowitz believes the changes “strike the right balance between protecting innovation that will provide rich and engaging content for children, and ensuring that parents are informed and involved in their children’s online activities.”

-Even before the COPPA laws go into effect on July 1 of next year, a few companies already have begun to capitalize on the demand for better online protection for children and teenagers.
+Even before the laws go into effect on July 1 of next year, a few companies already have begun to capitalize on the demand for better online protection for children and teenagers.

 One such company is Virtual Piggy

 (OTC:VPIG), a provider of online security platforms for children and teenagers that launched in 2008. (fixed)

 Founder and CEO Jo Webber, Ph.D. created Virtual Piggy as a free service for parents to monitor and control how their child or teenager shops online.
 The company aims to create a safe environment where the under-21 demographic can learn how to spend and save. (((According to its own website?
 If a quote from her, I wouldn't use it -- sounds too PR-ish.))) (fixed)

 Webber saw a market to fill before she and her company became aware of COPPA.
 According to a Harris Youth Poll Study (((from what year?)))

 , kids have over $200 billion in total spending power.
 Yet, no credit provider will trust a teenager or a child with a credit card, but online retailers have designed the online retail system for payment primarily through credit cards.
 The under-18 demographic lacks a way to transact online by themselves in a safe way.
 Virtual Piggy created its service as a solution to this problem. (((avoid "highlighted" unless you really need it -- it doesn't sound natural)))(shifted the paragraphs around.
 Does this work?)